 First, turn off the iPhone.
 For cleaning the headphone jack, I suggest using a toothpick.
 And, please use it gently, else you will start facing some big problems.

-Solution: 4 Remove iPhone cover.
+Solution: 4 Remove the iPhone cover

 Have you recently purchased a thick iPhone Cover?
 Just to protect the iPhone from damage.
-Then, it could be the reason behind “iPhone stuck in headphone mode”.
+Then, it could be the reason behind the “iPhone stuck in headphone mode”.
 If you look closely at your earphone or headphone.
 Then, you can see that the pin is divided into 3-4 parts.

 Now, connect the headphone properly.
 Play Music.
 And, after a minute, unplug the headphone.

-Note: If the issue isn’t with the hardware part of iPhone.
+Note: If the issue isn’t with the hardware part of the iPhone.
 Then, due to some iOS bug, this problem is happening.
 Though, you can fix it using these solutions.

 Solution: 5.
-Fix using Bluetooth speaker.
+Fix using Bluetooth speaker

 4. And, after a minute of the song playing, simply turn off the Bluetooth.